7 Best RV Insurance Companies of October 2024

 Trailer insurance requirements vary by state and by type of trailer.
 Most local governments require liability insurance, while others also require uninsured motorist coverage.

-There are currently only two states that don't require any type of trailer insurance.
-You can drive an uninsured vehicle in Virginia as long as you pay an uninsured motorist fee.
+Currently, only two states don't require any type of trailer insurance.
+You can drive an uninsured vehicle in Virginia if you pay an uninsured motorist fee.
 In New Hampshire, you can drive uninsured if you prove you have enough money to cover liability expenses in an at-fault accident.

 Do you need trailer insurance?

-You don't need insurance for a non-motorized trailer that's hooked up to a towing vehicle.
+You don't need insurance for a non-motorized trailer hooked to a towing vehicle.
 The vehicle's insurance coverage extends to the trailer attached to it.
 However, this coverage is typically limited to liability.

-Talk to your auto insurance provider if you want to add property damage coverage for the trailer or purchase a separate RV insurance so that the trailer itself is insured against damage.
+Talk to your auto insurance provider if you want to add property damage coverage for the trailer or purchase separate RV insurance to ensure it's insured against damage.

 What is vacation liability RV insurance?